norman/friendly_id/README.md

 [Slugged](https://github.com/Sutto/slugged), which he was inspired to create because of frustrations he experienced while using FriendlyId 3.x.
-Seeing a smart programmer become frustrated with my code was enough of a kick in the butt to make me want to improve this library significantly.
+Seeing a smart programmer become frustrated with my code was enough of a kick in the butt to make me want to significantly improve this library.

 Many thanks to him for providing valid, real criticism while still being a cool about it.
 I definitely recommend you check out his library if for some reason